ionic-team/cs-portals-ecommerce-react-native/README.md

 Eric Notes:

 ```
-1. Create shared package for data models
-2. Discuss how Context is passed from RN to Ionic React
-3. Diagram out the navigation flow and point out which bits are RN or Ionic React
+1. Diagram out the navigation flow and point out which bits are RN or Ionic React
-4. Convert the entire shop API to pub/sub.
+2. Convert the entire shop API to pub/sub.
 Yay!
+3. Document registering/adding Portals OUTSIDE of the React rendering lifecycle.
+4. Step to add Live Updates package to Podfile
+RN start is metro

 ```

 An e-commerce demo application using Ionic Portals for React Native.